joshenders/inspircd-m_chatlog/README.md

 See: http://www.inspircd.org/forum/showthread.php?t=5592

-Compiling
+Building
 =========

 This module has been successfully built against InspIRCd v2.0.5.
 It's likely to build against other versions but this hasn't been verified.

-Check out the latest version of InspIRCd from gitorious
+Check out the latest version of InspIRCd from the repository

     git clone git://gitorious.org/inspircd/inspircd.git